The Specials (TV series)

-Originally made as a web-series the show has since made the transition to television.
+The series was originally made as a web-series, the show has since made the transition to television.

-The five housemates, Sam, Hilly, Lewis, Megan and Lucy, have been friends since childhood.
-Aged between 19 and 23, one person, Lewis, has Williams syndrome while the others have Down syndrome.
-The series was launched on its website on 2 September 2009 and ran until mid-November 2009 with weekly 10-minute episodes.
+The series has been granted reviews highlighting the insight it gives into inclusive, independent living for adults with intellectual disabilities.
+It was used in a Disability Studies course that focuses on media and disability at City University of New York in summer 2011.
+The series has been compared by reviewers to The Real World, saying "inner-house romance and friendship rule, minus the evil."

+Synopsis

 Created by producer/director Katy Lock and Daniel May, the series follows the independent living venture that arose when 20-year-old Hilly told her parents she wanted to live with her friends.
-Hilly's parents, Carol and Dafydd Williams, set up Small Opportunities, the company which runs the house where the housemates in The Specials live.
+Hilly's parents, Carol and Dafydd Williams, set up Small Opportunities, the company that runs the house where the housemates in The Specials live.

-The observational documentary series follows their lives and has been granted positive reviews for the insight it gives into inclusive, independent living for adults with intellectual disabilities.
-It was used in a Disability Studies course that focuses on media and disability at City University of New York in summer 2011.

-The series is ground-breaking and empowers young adults with intellectual disabilities tell the audience about their lives through the narration in the series.
-Reviewers have compared it to MTV's The Real World, saying "inner-house romance and friendship rule, minus the evil."
+Episodes

+Season 1 consists of the web series with some extra footage recut into six 21-minute episodes.
+It launched together with season 2 on OWN as a back-to-back marathon on 7 September 2014.
+Season 2 consists of seven 21-minute episodes, and picks up 2 years after the end of the first season.

 Web series

 The show was initially launched as a web-series on The Specials website.
 Consisting of ten 10–15 minute episodes, the first episode was released on 2 September 2009.
 Subsequent episodes were released roughly every fortnight, with the 10th and last released on 7 December 2009.

-The web series begins when the housemates are aged between 19 and 23 at the point where Megan moves into the house.
+The web series starts when the housemates are aged between 19 and 23 at the point where Megan moves into the house.
 During the course of the show, the housemates attend to their daily activities, like life skills classes, preparing meals, and working in a charity shop, as well as going on holiday, learning to surf, and competing in a Special Olympics equestrian event.